 This is just a quick attraction.
 It is located right at the entrance of Litchfield National Park.
 You just pull over, look at the termite mounds, take a couple of pictures and move on.
 Don’t drive all the way there just to see them, just make it a stop on a day trip to the Litchfield waterfalls.

-Book this full-day tour from Darwin to Lithfield that includes a jumping croc cruise, stops at the best waterfalls, as well as a stop at the Termite Mounds!
+Book this full-day tour from Darwin to Litchfield that includes a stop at the Termite Mounds as well as the BEST waterfalls!

 One afternoon, stop at the Humpty Doo Pub which is located, believe it or not, in the suburb of Humpty Doo on the outskirts of Darwin.
 It is on the way to Litchfield so it makes for a good stop on the way back into the city.

 If you’re confused about what to see in Darwin then start with a Saltwater crocodile!
 The Territory Wildlife Park is the best place to do this.
-They have a 6m croc in a tank that you can walk right next to!
+They have a 6meter-long crocodile in a tank that you can walk right next to!

 But besides the croc, the Territory Wildlife Park is essentially a big outdoor zoo.
 It is out in the middle of nowhere and the trails are all through the forest which makes the experience unique.
-It is famous for the big bird cages that you get to walk through.
+It’s famous for the big bird cages that you get to walk through.

 Entrance to the Territory Wildlife Park is $32 AUD for an adult and it is about a 45-minute drive from Darwin city center.
 You can book a shuttle from Darwin city if you don’t have your own rental car already.